For the 90-Day Exemption: Any production company (Florida-based

 required to return the certificate to the Department.

-(Florida-based only) conducting motion picture, television, or sound
+only) conducting motion picture, television, or sound recording

-recording business at a permanent Florida address for a period of 12
+business at a permanent Florida address for a period of 12 consecutive

-consecutive months may be designated a qualified production company
+months may be designated a qualified production company and receive a

-and receive a single 12-month Certificate of Exemption from the
+single 12-month Certificate of Exemption from the Department.
+This

-Department.
-This certificate expires one year after the effective date
+certificate expires one year after the effective date or upon the

-or upon the cessation of business operations in Florida, whichever
+cessation of business operations in Florida, whichever occurs first.

-occurs first.
-Qualified production companies that receive a 12-month
+Qualified production companies that receive a 12-month Certificate of

-Certificate of Exemption may renew the certificate annually for up to
+Exemption may renew the certificate annually for up to five years by

 Film in Florida.
 Upon expiration or cessation of business, the production company is